MatthewBoddy/txtToJSON/README.md

 # txtToJSON
-Simple script to convert .txt files to .json files
+Simple script to concatenate two .txt files (usernames and password) in one .json file (wordlist.json).